Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Improving Equivalence Pruning with State Symmetries

-\cite{pochter2011exploiting} and \cite{shleyfman2015heuristics} show we can compute a \emph{generator} for $Aut(\Pi)$ using the \emph{Problem Description Graph} (PDG) of the task.
-A generator of a permutation group~$\mathcal{G}$ is a set of permutations~$g$, such that for every permutation $\sigma \in \mathcal{G}$, exists some sequence $\langle \sigma_1, \sigma_2, \dots, \sigma_n \rangle$~of permutations in $g$, possibly with repetitions, such that the result of their combination, in order, is~$\sigma$.
+\cite{pochter2011exploiting} and \cite{shleyfman2015heuristics} show we can compute a \emph{generator} for $Aut(\Pi)$ using a \emph{Problem Description Graph} (PDG) of the task.
+A generator of a permutation group~$\mathcal{G}$ is a set of permutations~$g$, such that for every permutation $\sigma \in \mathcal{G}$, there exists some sequence $\langle \sigma_1, \sigma_2, \dots, \sigma_n \rangle$~of permutations in $g$, possibly with repetitions, such that the result of their composition is~$\sigma$.
 In other words, a generator of a permutation~group~$\mathcal{G}$ is a compact representation of~$\mathcal{G}$.

-\cite{winterer2016structural} approximate the desired function $\sign$ using a greedy hill-climbing procedure on the local state neighbourhood~$\mathcal{N}$ provided by the direct application of generator permutations -- i.e. $\mathcal{N}(s) = \{\sigma(s) : \sigma \in g\}$ where $g$ is the computed generator of $Aut(\Pi)$.
-They define $\sign(s)$ to be the result of the hill-climbing procedure starting from $s$.
-If $s \sim s'$ for the $\sign$ defined from this greedy hill-climbing procedure, then $s \sim s'$ also for a canonical $\sign$, but the opposite is not always true.
+\cite{winterer2016structural} \emph{approximate} the desired canonical function using a greedy hill-climbing procedure w.r.t.\! $\prec$ on the local state neighborhood~$\mathcal{N}$ provided by the direct application of generator permutations -- i.e. $\mathcal{N}(s) = \{\sigma(s) : \sigma \in g\}$, where $g$ is the computed generator of $Aut(\Pi)$.
+Following their approach, we could define $\signStates(s)$ to be the final state resulting from the hill-climbing procedure starting from $s$.
+If $s \sim s'$ for the $\signStates$ defined from this greedy hill-climbing procedure, then $s \sim s'$ also holds for a canonical $\signStates$, but the opposite is not always true.

+We note that after we compute the generator $g$ of $Aut(\Pi)$, we could, for the purposes of this work, ignore the actions part of each $\sigma \in g$.
+This is because the symmetries between actions are not necessary for the computation of $\signStates$.
+Knowledge about the actions is only necessary at the first step, to ensure that $Aut(\Pi)$ contains only correct symmetry relations for the task, which requires associating the facts with the actions.
+In other words, once we have already computed the generator $g$ of $Aut(\Pi)$, we can create a new generator $g' = \{\sigma_\facts : \sigma \in g\}$, which induces a new $Aut(\Pi)$, simplified, that acts only on the facts, but retains the same symmetries between states.
+We make this remark because the definitions we use for presenting the next technique mostly assume that the permutation group acts only on the~facts.